kwantton/Tietokannat_ja_web_ohjelmointi-dinerappthing/README.md

 A user can log in, view restaurants (view: Google Maps API) based on info in a PostgreSQL database, log out, read reviews by other users and give their own review.
 A selection of restaurants (and a couple of cafes and bars) is initialized as a PostgreSQL database, from which markers are placed on the Google map based on Places API query that includes the name and address given in the PostgreSQL database.
-Restaurants can be grouped by the admin according to some properties (WIP).
+The admin can add new places on the map by querying based on a rough name and a rough address, hide existing places, as well as add and remove descriptions ("categories") of the places.
 The admin can delete reviews by rendering them invisible to others (we don't want to permanently delete the evidence c;).
 The admin can also delete comments by rendering them invisible.
-These two can be done irrespective of each other.
-The review ratings are ignored in calculation of grade average for a place.
+Deleting comments and reviews (non-permanently) can be done independently of each other.
+Hidden (non-permanently 'removed') ratings are ignored in calculation of grade average for a place.
-The user can search for restaurants based on description and based on name.
-The admin can add new places according to a rough name and a rough address - the Places API will then search the official name and address and other info to be shown on map based on this.
-The rough name and address in the SQL db are updated to their official counterparts after they have been searched from the Places API.
-Only the official name and address are shown to the users.
+The user can search (hide/show) the restaurants on the map, and on the list below, based on the description or the name of the place.
+After the abovementioned adding of new places based on an approximate name and an approximate address, the Places API will then search the official name and address and other info to be shown on map.
+The rough name and address in the SQL db are also updated to their official counterparts in this process.
+Only the official name and address are then shown to the users.

 their own reviews, including a comment and a rating/5.
 ## TO-DO:
-- admin can modify categories for restaurants (like "thai", "cafe", "bar", etc.)
 - clean-up
+- search functions: lowercase in 'index.js'

 ## Done
 - [x] add info, opening hours and sql-database-based ratings /5 to each custom location on the map